ANCHORED CAUSALITY THEORY • LECTURE 11 OF 12

 The Legendre Transform

-The mathematical bridge between Lagrangian and Hamiltonian is the shadow of a physical process.
+The mathematical bridge between Lagrangian and Hamiltonian is an organizing analogy for the physical anchoring transition.

 H = πφ̇ − ℒ where π = ∂ℒ/∂φ̇